A self-guided walking tour of old town Ribe in Denmark.

 3. Grønnegade – the King’s street

-Continue to Grønnegade and walk back a few steps to Grønnegade 12, which is Ribe’s second oldest half-timbered house.
-The house dates back to approx.1530, while the façade is from approx.1800 (See 20).
+Continue to Grønnegade and walk back a few steps to Grønnegade 12, which is Ribe’s second oldest half-timbered house (see photo of the yellow half-timbered house at the bottom of the page).
+The house dates back to approx.1530, while the façade is from approx.1800 (See 19).
 This old street – Grønnegade – was named after merchants from Groningen in Holland.

 Ribe had been an important town of commerce ever since the Viking era and merchants came from near and far.
 Therefore also the King found it important to build a castle here.
 This street, Grønnegade, was the street from the Kings Castle Riberhus to Ribe Cathedral.

 4. The Kings Castle Riberhus and the beloved Queen Dagmar

 Turn around and stroll down to the end of Grønnegade and continue to Riberhus Slotsbanke (Riberhus Castle).
 Here the medieval Danish kings had a castle for several centuries, but all that now remains are the rampart, the moat, ruins and a statue of Queen Dagmar.
 Once a drawbridge led across the moat to the castle, now you pass a dam of earth.

 Queen Dagmar was married to King Valdemar the Victorious (Valdemar Sejr) and died at Riberhus Castle in 1212, only seven years after she came to Denmark.
 During her short life, Queen Dagmar, became a great favourite by the Danes and several ballads were written about her and King Valdemar.
 The best known of these, “Queen Dagmar, ill in Ribe lies,” can be heard every day at 12 noon and 3pm from the Cathedral’s carillon.